The probabilistic world: Quantum field theory

-A particular Thirring model\,\cite{THI,KLA} can be realized by a cellular automaton with a different, still very simple interaction\,\cite{CWCA}.
-We extend the color exchange rule for precisely one right mover and one left mover meeting at a single point $x$.
+The Grassmann functional integral formulation for a particular discretized Thirring model\,\cite{THI,KLA} can be realized by a cellular automaton with a very simple interaction\,\cite{CWCA,FQFTPCA} which differs only slightly from the one discussed so far.
+For this purpose we extend the color exchange rule for precisely one right mover and one left mover meeting at a single point $x$.
 We take away the restriction that the two particles have different colors.
 The new rule for the automaton states that all particles change color if a single right mover meets a single left mover at a given site.
 This adds the process where a green right mover and a green left mover are changed to a red right mover and a red left mover, and similarly with the two colors exchanged.
 The new cellular automaton has a type of crossing symmetry.
 It is now invariant under a $\pi/2$ rotation in the $(t-x)$-plane.
 There is no longer any difference between the directions $t$ and $x$ on the lattice, except for the implementation of boundary terms.

 We display in Fig.\,\ref{fig:06366} typical trajectories for red and green particles.
 We have surrounded the sites where a color exchange takes place by boxes.
 This demonstrates the local character of the interaction or the local character of the updating rule for the cellular automaton.
 Following the green lines one observes characteristic features of trajectories in a quantum field theory.
 There can be loops where green particles are created and subsequently annihilated, or trajectories going backwards in time.
 In the forward direction in time the numbers of red and green particles are not conserved separately, in contrast to the cellular automaton depicted in Fig.\,\ref{fig:OS1}.
 Other characteristic features for a quantum field theory, as vacua with spontaneous symmetry breaking of a chiral symmetry and associated solitons as defects at the boundaries between different vacua are described in ref.\,\cite{CWCA}.